istio/community/CONTRIBUTING.md

 ## Issues

-GitHub issues can be used to report bugs or submit feature requests.
-If you're an Istio user, please report bugs [here](https://github.com/istio/issues/issues).
-If you're a contributor to the Istio project, please submit bugs [here](https://github.com/istio/istio/issues) instead.
+[GitHub issues](https://github.com/istio/istio/issues/new/choose) can be used to report bugs or submit feature requests.

 When reporting a bug please include the following key pieces of information: